osilander/bacterial-genomics-intro/ngs-annotation/index.rst

 Load the tracks:

 - File -> Load from file
-- Load your ``vcf`` file from last week
+- Load your ``vcf`` file.
-- Load your ``gff`` file from this week.
+- Load your ``gff`` file.

 At this point you should be able to zoom in and out to see regions in which there are SNPs or other types of variants.
 You can also see the predicted genes.
 If you zoom in far enough, you can see the sequence (DNA and protein).

-If you have time and interest, you can right click on the sequence and copy it.
+You can right click on the sequence and copy it.

-Open a new browser window and go to the blastn homepage.
+If you open a new browser window you can go to the blastn homepage (google or go `here <https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastSearch>`_).

 There, you can blast your gene of interest (GOI) and see if blast can assign a function to it.

-The end goal of this lab will be for you to select a variant that you feel is interesting (e.g. due to the gene it falls near or within), and hypothesize as to why that mutation might have increased in frequency in these evolving yeast populations.
+The end goal of this lab will be for you to select a variant that you feel is interesting (e.g. due to the gene it falls near or within), and hypothesize as to why that mutation might have increased in frequency in these evolved *E. coli* populations.